vSphere Supervisor Control Plane VM Root Disk Space Full at 100%

 Issue/Introduction

-Root disk usage has reached 100% on one or more Supervisor Cluster Control Plane VMs in a vSphere Supervisor environment, leading to running out of disk space in root and disk pressure issues.
+• Root disk usage reaches 100% on one or more Supervisor Cluster Control Plane VMs in a vSphere Supervisor environment.
+This leads to disk space exhaustion in the root directory and disk pressure issues.

-The following error message may be seen listed for one or more Supervisor control plane nodes when viewing the Config Status of the Supervisor under the Workload Management section of the vSphere Client:
+• The following error message appears for one or more Supervisor control plane nodes when viewing the Config Status of the Supervisor under the Workload Management section of the vSphere Client:

-• See "How to SSH into Supervisor Control Plane VMs" in Troubleshooting vSphere with Tanzu (TKGS) Supervisor Control Plane VMs
+• While initiating an SSH connection to the Supervisor Control Plane VM, the root disk space displays 100%.
+Review the "How to SSH into Supervisor Control Plane VMs" section in the KB article Troubleshooting vSphere with Tanzu (TKGS) Supervisor Control Plane VMs.

 df -h /dev/root